 This section contains snippets that were automatically translated from C++ to Python and may contain errors.

-The example shows how to make use of legend markers.
+Shows how to make use of legend markers.

 In this example we create an application which uses the